-Course related fees, background checks and drug screenings are required in some programs.
-Additional fees are required for these services and vary by program.
+Other program, software, and course related fees, background checks and drug screenings are required in some programs.
+Costs vary by program.
+For information on these fees, please contact the Business Office.

 Tuition and Fee Payment Due Date

 It is the student's responsibility to be aware of all policies regarding registration and cancellation as stated in the student catalog.
 By registering for classes, students are entering into a legal agreement to pay all tuition and fees, including any nonrefundable fees.
 Students are acknowledging that failure to make the required payment by the due date may result in additional late and installment fees, inability to register for classes, and withholding of transcripts and/or diploma.